exercism/website-copy/tracks/r/exercises/two-fer/mentoring.md

 ### Talking points

 - Point learners whose code shows inconstistent formatting to [this StackOverflow thread about automatic code styling in R(Studio)](https://stackoverflow.com/a/46012908/4341322).
-This should prevent issues for both them and us in future, more complex exercises.
+This should prevent issues in more complex exercises for both them and us in future.